stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 ## 🔮 What's next

 We'll be focussing on getting StrykerJS 6.0 released in about a month or so.
 We would appreciate your feedback.
-Feel free to report any [issues](https://github.com/stryker-mutator/stryker-js/issues) you find or voice your opinion on [our slack channel](https://join.slack.com/t/stryker-mutator/shared_invite/enQtOTUyMTYyNTg1NDQ0LTU4ODNmZDlmN2I3MmEyMTVhYjZlYmJkOThlNTY3NTM1M2QxYmM5YTM3ODQxYmJjY2YyYzllM2RkMmM1NjNjZjM)
+Feel free to report any [issues](https://github.com/stryker-mutator/stryker-js/issues) you find or voice your opinion in the comment section below 👇 or on [our slack channel](https://join.slack.com/t/stryker-mutator/shared_invite/enQtOTUyMTYyNTg1NDQ0LTU4ODNmZDlmN2I3MmEyMTVhYjZlYmJkOThlNTY3NTM1M2QxYmM5YTM3ODQxYmJjY2YyYzllM2RkMmM1NjNjZjM).